dror27/dk-shack/vol1/songs/en/That Awful Guitar.md

 It goes ...\
 \
 Take that awful guitar and shove it down the drain\
-It buzzes like a chainsaw, It’s driving us insane\
+It buzzes like a chainsaw, it’s driving us insane\
 Spend a few more bucks and get some deep sustain\
 Take that awful guitar and shove it down the drain\
 \
 The moral of the story, to you I will now tell\
-There’ll always be a better one, someone is out to sell\
+There’ll always be a better one, someone out to sell\
-But you can point them to the door, or send them back to hell\
+But you can point them to the door, or send them straight to hell\
 That’s where they belong, down the land of show and tell\
 Tell them ...\
 \